 This annual event celebrates transplants, donors and life.
 It encourages patients to regain fitness after their transplant and it persuades more people to join the NHS Organ Donation Register.
 It's also a chance to meet other patients, families and donors – and is incredibly fun.

 In 2015 a group of nine stem cell recipients came together for the first time as Anthony Nolan's Team AN to compete at the British Transplant Games in Newcastle Gateshead.
 They had an unforgettable experience, taking part in 17 events and coming home with 15 medals.

 Anthony Nolan has taken a team to the British Transplant Games every year since then.
-In 2018 our team of 17 won a total of 22 medals across a range of events including golf, 1500m, tennis, ball throw, cycling, walking and badminton.
+In 2019 our team of 17 won a total of 23 medals across a range of events including golf, 1500m, tennis, ball throw, cycling, walking, badminton and beanbag archery.